Photosynq/PhotosynQ-Documentation/docs/desktop-application/protocol-editor.md

 ## More

 This tab in the side-bar holds a list of commands, configurations and variables based on the connected instrument or the `v_arrays` inside the protocol.
-Commands and configurations are also available through the auto-suggest by typing or using the shortcut `Ctrl+Space` or `^+Space`.
+Commands and configurations are also available through the auto-suggest by typing or using the shortcut <kbd>Ctrl/^</kbd>+<kbd>Space</kbd>.

 ### Commands